kamsingh11/Covid-19/README.md

 	* Data type, data range constraints
 	* Looking for missing data
 	* Looking for inconsistencies in data
-	* Visualizing the above to get a beteer insight in the uniformity or the inconsistencies
+	* Visualizing the above to get a better insight in the uniformity or the inconsistencies
 	* Understanding and comapring distribution through histograms, CDF, PMF and KDE plots
 	* Visualizing relationshsips between the variables